 Red Wings vs. Bruins: Betting Trends, Odds, Advanced Stats

-The Boston Bruins (6-0-1) square off against the Detroit Red Wings (5-2-1) at TD Garden on Saturday, October 28 at 7:00 PM ET on ESPN+, NESN, and BSDETX.
-The Bruins fell to the Anaheim Ducks 4-3 in overtime in their most recent game, while the Red Wings are coming off a 4-1 loss to the Winnipeg Jets.
+The Boston Bruins (9-0-1) visit the Detroit Red Wings (6-4-1) at Little Caesars Arena on Saturday, November 4 at 7:00 PM ET on ESPN+, NESN, and BSDET.
+The Bruins have won three straight games.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.